dysbulic/tip/blog/wordpress/wp-content/plugins/podpress/readme.txt

 * podpress_item_enclosure_and_itunesduration: a filter for each `<enclosure>` tag which podPress adds to the RSS feed items
 * nonpodpress_atom_enclosure: podPress adds the media files which are added with podPress at first to the news feeds. `<enclosure>` tags of media files which are added a different way (e.g. automatically via a link the post content) will arranged after the podPress `<enclosure>` tags by podPress.
 This filter is for filtering each of these non-podPress `<link rel="enclosure">` tags in ATOM feeds.
 * nonpodpress_rss_enclosure: This filter is for filtering each of these non-podPress `<enclosure>` tags in RSS feeds.
-* podpress_downloadlinks: a filter for the podPress row below the player (the `<div class="podPress_downloadlinks">` container).
-If you want to use this filter hook then make sure that the filtered result still contains the span element with an id like this: `'<span id="podPressPlayerSpace_'.$GLOBALS['podPressPlayer'].'_PlayLink" style="display:none">| '.__('Play Now', 'podpress').'</span>'`.
+* podpress_downloadlinks: a filter for the podPress row below the player (the `<div class="podPress_downloadlinks">` container) <br /> If you want to use this filter hook then make sure that the filtered result still contains the span element with an id like this: `<span id="podPressPlayerSpace_X_PlayLink" style="display:none">| Play Now</span>`.
 This span element is in the filter input.
 Do not replace all of the content.
 * podpress_post_content (since 8.8.8): a filter for the complete podPress section of posts with podPress attachment (for the sections `<!-- Begin: podPress --> ... <!-- End: podPress -->`)
-* podpress_post_scriptblock (since 8.8.10.9): a filter for the Javascript block of the podPress section of posts with podPress attachment
 * podpress_legacy_support_feed_icon (only in combination with WP < v2.2): it is a possibility to add a feed icon in front of each line of the Feed Buttons widget in text mode
 * podpress_posts_distinct (since 8.8.10): a filter for the modifications which podPress adds to the DISTINCT part of the posts query of WP
 * podpress_posts_join (since 8.8.10): a filter for the modifications which podPress adds to the JOIN part of the posts query of WP